vsoch/caliper/docs/getting_started/user-guide.rst

 By default, if you don't specify an output directory, the metrics will be saved to the present working directory.
-The organizaion is by package type, name, and then results files Here we can see results in all three
+The organization is by package type, name, and then results files Here we can see results in all three
 formats: ``zip``, ``json`` (multiple files), and ``json-single``: